Alexouwu/Alexouwu/README.md

 Software Developer and Robotics enthusiast
 ------------------------------------------

 I have a real pasion for programming, I started learning some basic C and continuea learning C++, python and javascript.
-I have worked as a full stack developer using React and NodeJS and as a Robotics Software Engineer for instrumenting and programming an autonomus platform using ROS
+I have worked as a full stack developer using React and NodeJS and as a Robotics Software Engineer for instrumenting and programming an autonomous platform using ROS

 * 🌍  I'm based in Mexico City
 * ✉️  You can contact me at [alejandro.arriaga.uwusito@gmail.com](mailto:alejandro.arriaga.uwusito@gmail.com)